HPV Tests Could Soon Make Pap Smears Obsolete For Early Cervical Cancer Detection

 According to NPR, The American Cancer Society claims nearly 13,000 women in the U.S. are diagnosed with cervical cancer annually and more than 4,000 women die from it even when they have access to regular screening and treatment.
 Almost all cases of cervical cancer are caused by HPV infections.

 As reported by CBC News, the clinical trial was conducted in B.C. and consisted of 19,000 women randomly divided into two groups.
 The control group had the traditional Pap test and the test group had primary HPV screening.
-The HPV test found almost 60 per cent more abnormal cells that could potentially become cancerous during the initial screening than the Pap test, bolstering previous research that showed that HPV testing was superior.
+The HPV test found almost 60 percent more abnormal cells that could potentially become cancerous during the initial screening than the Pap test, bolstering previous research that showed that HPV testing was superior.

 Most medical groups have recommended that women in the United States get both the HPV test and the Pap smear, a practice called “co-testing,” and many medical doctors are urging this practice continue, like Dr. Dena Grayson, who brought it up on Twitter.
 However, other experts now say the Pap smear should be dropped in favor of regular HPV testing.